Pramod Boro: Biography

 He has become the fifth Chief Executive Member (CEM) of BTC.
 He became the longest-serving President of ABSU from 2009 to 2020 (Feb).
 Under his leadership, in the long Bodoland Movement, there were many upheavals in Bodo politics, ABSU faced many criticisms and threats.
-Despite such situations, Pramod Boro has boldly continued the effort to bring permanent peace in the region.
+Despite such situations, Pramod Boro has boldly continued the effort to bring permanent peace to the region.